FAQ Import of medicinal products

 Pursuant to Sections 6 (1), 14 (1) and 7 AWEG, the introduction of medicinal products or blood products authorised or manufactured in a contracting party to the EEA requires notification in accordance with Section 3 AWEG.
-Transport" (Section 2 no. 5 AWEG) is to be regarded as the event in the course of which the goods are physically delivered from abroad to the territory of the Federal Republic of Germany to an initial consignee.
+Transport" (Section 2 no. 5 AWEG) is to be regarded as the event in the course of which the goods are physically delivered from abroad to the territory of the Federal Republic of Austria to an initial consignee.
 The reporting obligation applies to the first recipient.
 If the notification is not made by the latter, he must ensure (and prove accordingly) that the notification is made by the ordering pharmacy or that there is an exception.
 It is therefore the importing wholesaler and not the pharmacy that has to ensure that the notification is made.

 The BASG stipulates that this is only permissible if the requirements in accordance with § 11 paras.
 3 to 5 Medicinal Products Import Act are met.Accordingly, the introduction of proprietary medicinal products from an EEA State by an Austrian public pharmacy - without notification to the Federal Office for Safety in Health Care - is only possible if it is:- the proprietary medicinal product is lawfully on the market in the country of origin of the EEA - it is a medicinal product for human use - the proprietary medicinal product is intended to be passed on to certain persons for their personal use (there must be a specific order in the pharmacy for a patient who is identified at the time of ordering)the quantity intended for that person does not exceed three commercial packages of a medicinal speciality intended for supply to private individuals - if the medicinal speciality is subject to prescription in the country of origin of the EEA, a medical or dental prescription must be produced pursuant to Paragraph 11(1) of the Act.
 5 Arzneiwareneinführgesetz (Medicines Import Act), the public pharmacy has to inform the public about the purchase within the framework of the "small import" pursuant to para.
 1 Z 7 Medicinal Products Import Act, which must contain precise documentation of the order process as well as at least the following information:- Name of the proprietary medicinal product- Number of commercial packages indicating the package sizes- Contracting Party of the EEA from which the proprietary medicinal product was sourced and the supplying firm located there-Price at which the proprietary medicinal product was obtained - recipient of the proprietary medicinal product - name and professional address of the prescribing doctor or dentist, where appropriate